HL7/davinci-ecdx/input/pagecontent/direct-query.md

 Some data consumers may require that the data they receive are signed.
 When signatures are required on the returned results, the following general rules apply:

 {% include system-signature.md %}
-- The `Bundle.signature` element on the FHIR searchset Bundle is used to exchange the signature.
+- The `Bundle.signature` element on the FHIR search set Bundle is used to exchange the signature.

 {% include signature-disclaimer.md %}
 </div><!-- new-content -->